Published 27 March 2020, last updated 8 April 2020.

 Health professionals and, increasingly Governments, are warning us on a daily, if not hourly basis, that if we cannot rapidly contain its spread, the virus will have serious public health impacts.
 As we’re starting to see already, it will also cause a multitude of social and economic impacts (such as business closures, job losses and evictions and foreclosures due to inability to pay rents and mortgages).
 These impacts will disproportionately harm the people and communities that community legal centres make it our core business to support: people living on low incomes or with insecure work, people with disabilities, Aboriginal and Torres Strait Islander people, renters, people experiencing domestic violence, and more.

 It is critical that the potential social harms caused by COVID-19 are minimised to the greatest extent possible.
 To that end, we have worked with expert specialist community legal centres within our membership and other organisations across the broader community sector to develop a set of critical social policy measures that will help to protect the community at this time.
-This list is not exhaustive and will be updated as the situation changes, as the Government implements various new policy measures, and as we and others identify further measures to protect and support our people and communities.

 Community Legal Centres NSW recognises and welcomes the measures governments have already announced to lessen the impacts on our communities, particularly supports for people reliant on Centrelink payments and people who have already lost their jobs as a result of the crisis, as well as measures designed to support jobs in exposed industries.
 However, in order to mitigate the emerging social crisis threatened by COVID-19, we call on federal, state and local governments and private companies (where relevant) to implement the following additional measures as a matter of urgency:

-There is a real risk that people on low incomes or in insecure work will face acute financial hardship if they lose their jobs, lose hours, or simply get sick and are unable to go to work.
+People There is a real risk that people on low incomes or in insecure work will face acute financial hardship if they lose their jobs, lose hours, or simply get sick and are unable to go to work.
 In a worst-case scenario, they may be unable to pay their rent and face eviction.
 People evicted into homelessness may face difficulties implementing recommended hygiene practices and social distancing and therefore be at greater risk of exposure to infection.

 To protect renters through this crisis, we support the Tenants’ Union of NSW calls for: